Marilyn Manson: Abuse allegations

 Manson filed a lawsuit against Wood and Ashley "Illma" Gore for defamation, intentional infliction of emotional distress, violations of the California Comprehensive Computer Data Access and Fraud Act, as well as the impersonation of an FBI agent and falsifying federal documents.
-In the suit, it is alleged that Wood and Gore spent three years contacting his former girlfriends and provided "checklists and scripts" to prospective accusers in order to corroborate Wood's claims, and that the pair impersonated and falsified documents from an FBI agent.
-The suit additionally claims Gore hacked into Manson's computers and social media, and created fake email accounts to manufacture evidence he had been distributing "illicit pornography".
-It is also alleged that Gore swatted Manson by calling the FBI claiming to be a friend concerned about an "emergency" at his home.
-As a result of the call, several police officers were dispatched to his property, where "there was no emergency".
-He is seeking a jury trial.
+The suit alleged that Wood and Gore spent three years contacting his former girlfriends, and that the pair impersonated and falsified documents from an FBI agent.
+The suit additionally claimed Gore hacked Manson's computers and social media, and created fake emails to manufacture evidence he was distributing "illicit pornography".
+It also alleged that Gore swatted Manson by calling the FBI claiming to be a friend concerned about an "emergency" at his home.
+As a result of the call, several police officers and a helicopter were dispatched to his property, where "there was no emergency".
+He sought a jury trial.
+A portion of the defamation and intentional infliction of emotional distress claims of the lawsuit, specifically his allegation that Wood and Gore forged an FBI letter and publicly spread false claims regarding his unreleased short film Groupie, were dismissed after the two filed anti-SLAPP notices.
+Manson was ordered to pay Wood and Gore's legal fees, totaling almost $500,000.
+He initially appealed the anti-SLAPP ruling, but discontinued the suit in November 2024, agreeing to pay Wood's legal fees.

 The LACSD presented the findings of their 19-month investigation of the sexual assault allegations made against Manson to California district attorney George Gascón in September 2022.
-Gascón called the file "partial" and said more evidence was needed in order to file charges.
+Gascón called the file "partial" and said more evidence was needed to file charges.
+On October 10, 2024, Gascón announced he was considering new evidence in the case.
+Bianco alleged Gascón had been mishandling the case and that Gascón had refused to speak with her since filing her complaint over two years ago.
+In January 2025, the LACSD concluded their 4-year criminal investigation of the abuse allegations, and Gascón's successor Nathan Hochman said charges would not be filed against Manson for either domestic violence or sexual abuse, because "we cannot prove charges of sexual assault beyond a reasonable doubt", and that the claims fell outside of the statute of limitations.